EthanRosenthal/website-source/content/blog/sandmat/index.md

 To start, we need to get the menu and turn it into "data".
 For whatever reason, I didn't feel like using pandas for this blog post, so everything we'll deal with will be collections of [dataclasses](https://docs.python.org/3/library/dataclasses.html).

-I'll make two `dataclasses`: `Ingredient` and `Sandwich`.
+Within the `sandmat` package, I make two `dataclasses`: `Ingredient` and `Sandwich`.
 Most of the fields are self-explanatory with the exception for the ingredient categories.
 For these, I manually classify ingredients into `meat`, `cheese`, `topping`, or `dressing`.
 In hindsight, I probably should've made this an `Enum` field.

 ```python
 @dataclass(frozen=True)